 5.1.4.
 The Timestamp role

 A repository’s Timestamp role SHALL produce and sign metadata indicating whether there are new metadata or images on the repository.
-It MUST do so by signing the metadata about the Snapshot metadata file.
+It SHALL do so by signing the metadata about the Snapshot metadata file.

 5.2.
 Metadata structures

 Uptane’s security guarantees all rely on properly created metadata that follows a designated structure.
-The Uptane standard does not mandate any particular format or encoding for the metadata as a whole.
-ASN.1 (with any encoding scheme like BER, DER, XER, etc.), JSON, XML, or any other encoding format that is capable of providing the required structure MAY be used.
+The Uptane Standard does not mandate any particular format or encoding for the metadata as a whole.
+ASN.1 (with any encoding scheme like BER, DER, XER, etc.), JSON, XML, or any other encoding format that is capable of providing the required structure can be used.

 5.2.1.
 Common metadata structures

-Every public key MUST be represented using a public key identifier.
+Every public key SHALL be represented using a public key identifier.
 A public key identifier is EITHER all of the following:

-- The value of the public key itself (which MAY be, for example, formatted as a PEM string)
+- The value of the public key itself (which could be, for example, formatted as a PEM string)